 4 Accounting Transactions that Use Journal Entries and How to Enter them in QBO

 Accounting software has come a long way in the past few years.
 Although a good bookkeeper can be invaluable, It has become fairly easy for business owners and their support staff to take on the responsibility of entering day to day transactions while they employ accountants for the more complex aspects of their accounting and tax.
-While entering the majority of transactions in software, such as Quickbooks Online is fairly straightforward, there are transactions that require somewhat special treatment discussed below:
+When using accounting software such as Quickbooks Online, the majority of transactions relate to invoicing customers, supplier bills and categorizing expenses that have been downloaded, are relatively straightforward.
+However, there are transactions that require somewhat special treatment and are usually entered via a journal entry.

 To better understand this it helps to understand other transaction types that are not journal entries in Quickbooks Online:

-• Payroll is entered through the employee tab
+• Payroll that is entered through the employee section

 A journal entry is often used for transactions that only happen occasionally and as such there isn’t necessarily a separate designated journal for them (such as sales or expenses).
 It is also a tool used by accountants to enter year end adjustments or provisions or to combine a series of transactions, which can be a bit more complicated.